infinum/flutter-prince-of-versions/README.md

 ### Automatic check with data from the App Store

-If you don't want to manage the JSON configuration file required by above mentioned methods, you can use `checkForUpdatesFromStore`.
+If you don't want to manage the JSON configuration file required by above mentioned methods, you can use `checkForUpdatesFromAppStore`.
 This method will automatically get your app BundleID and it will return version info fetched from the App Store.

 However, `updateStatus` result can only assume values `UpdateStatus.noUpdateAvailable` and `UpdateStatus.newUpdateAvailable`.
-It is not possible to check if update is mandatory by using this method and data provided by the AppStore.
+It is not possible to check if update is mandatory by using this method and data provided by the App Store.

 ### Automatic check with data from Google Play

 For checking updates on Google Play use `checkForUpdatesFromGooglePlay`.
-This method will automatically check Google Store and prompt user about a new version.
+This method will automatically check Google Play and prompt user about a new version.
 Whenever a status of the update is changed, your callback methods will be triggered.

 ```dart